 To solve the first challenge, I cut a piece of thin aluminum plate a little larger than the mounting flange of the old pump and drilled a hole in it the correct size for the new pump to mount in.
 I reused the screws to attach the plate to the underside of the top of the galley through the old holes.

 The new faucet mounted neatly in the new hole.
-It’s escutcheon plate just covered the old hole.
+It’s escutcheon plate on top just covered the old hole underneath.

 I mounted the pump in the bottom of the galley using two small screws.
 Everything is plumbed with 3/8″ ID clear vinyl tubing.
 There was just enough room for the tubing bends and the tee connector for the Water tank drain modification.